dastrobu/argtree/README.md

 #### Handling Unexpected Flags
 By default, nothing happens if a flag was set at the command line, that has no meaning, i.e. that is not parsed.
-To report all flag like arguments, that have not meaning as errors, simply add the `UnexpectedFlagHandler` to the parsers, after all flag parsers.
+To report all flag like arguments that have not meaning as errors, simply add the `UnexpectedFlagHandler` to the parsers.
+The handler must be added after the flag parsers, to report errors correctly.
 ```swift
 try!
 ArgTree(parsers: [
         Flag(longName: "verbose", shortName: "v")
         UnexpectedFlagHandler()
 ]).parse()
 ```
-In this case, all arguments starting with either the long or short prefix will reported as error.
+In this case, all arguments starting with either the long or short prefix will be reported as errors.
 The `UnexpectedFlagHandler` supports a [Stop Token](#stop-token), to allow for flag like var args.
 Also, the `longPrefix` and `shortPrefix` can be customized.
-If Flags with different prefixes are used, e.g. `-a` and `+a`, two seperate `UnexpectedFlagHandler` can be added, one for the standard prefix and one for the `+` prefix.
+If flags with different prefixes are used, e.g. `-a` and `+a`, two seperate `UnexpectedFlagHandler` can be added, one for the standard prefix and one for the `+` prefix.

 #### Multi Flags
+Multi flags are combined flags (for short names).
+For example if there are flags `-a` and `-b` one could also pass the combined flag `-ab` or `-ba`, which is equivalent to `-a -b`.

 TODO

 #### Automatic Help Flag